Sumanth484/Ansible/README.md

 ## Step 6: Run Ansible playbook instead of Ad-Hoc commands

-1.If you want to run multiple tasks on target machines go with Ansible Playbook 2.Create Ansible Playbook and write the tasks in YAML.
+1.If you want to run multiple tasks on target machines go with Ansible Playbook.

+2.Create Ansible Playbook and write the tasks in YAML.

 3.After Creating Playbook execute below command to run tasks on target machines.

 ```bash